Tender Data Aggregation:

 • Delivery to a testing environment and verification

 With 15 years of experience in scraper development, we know how to do this efficiently and effectively.
-Each scraper has its own documentation, which simplifies maintenance.
-Therefore, if you want to expand the number of sources, we can assist you in doing so and integrate them into your current system.
+Each scraper has its documentation, which simplifies maintenance.
+Therefore, if you want to expand the number of sources, we can assist and integrate them into your current system.

 Tender Aggregation System Architecture

-For example, when working with tenders and creating OCDS outputs, we use several proprietary extensions.
+For example, we use several proprietary extensions when working with tenders and creating OCDS outputs.
 These extensions are integrated at different levels within the application and are exclusively tailored for each client.
 Because of this, our applications are not generic, off-the-shelf products; they are custom-built solutions designed to address the specific needs of individual clients.
 This also means that we cannot reuse scrapers, data, or configurations from one client for another.
-Each project involves unique client-owned elements, such as extensions, OCID encoding, source segmentation rules, and more.
+Each project involves unique client-owned elements, such as extensions, OCID encoding, source segmentation rules, etc.

 Conclusion: Improving Tender Aggregation Processes